Perror Trick

 single string argument and outputs the string along with a human readable

-description of the current errno
+description of the current errno value to the stderr file descriptor.

 The interesting aspect of this behavior for the purposes of this article is that